msurdeanu/my-workflows-app/README.md

 If you analyze all the above examples, you are going to see that sometimes is quite difficult to write the expression, because is too long.
 In addition, by accessing the workflow run cache using the following pattern `cache.get('sleepTime')`, it makes the expression harder to be read.
-Basically, it's not human-readable ...

 This is why, you can use a simplified version by using **cache access pattern feature** exposed by this tool.

 If we take one of the previous examples:
 ```json
 {
   "name": "sleep.time",